Read your latest personalised notifications

 Dariusz Dudek, Valve for Life Poland Adam Witkowski, Valve for Life Poland Martine Gilard, Valve for Life FranceRui Campante Teles, Valve for Life Portugal Lino Patricio, Valve for Life Portugal

-This initiative is supported since 2015 by Abbott and Edwards Lifesciences in the form of an unrestricted educational grant.
+This initiative is supported since 2015 by Abbott, Edwards Lifesciences and Medtronic in the form of an unrestricted educational grant.
 They have no influence on the scientific content of the Initiative.

 Our Mission: To Reduce the Burden of Cardiovascular Disease